vim-autoformat/vim-autoformat/README.md

 let g:formatters_cs = ['my_custom_cs']
 ```

-Notice that `g:formatdef_my_custom_cs` contains an expression that can be evaluated, as required.
+Please notice that `g:formatdef_my_custom_cs` contains an expression that can be evaluated, as required.
 As you see, this allows us to dynamically define some parameters.
 In this example, the indent width that astyle will use, depends on the buffer local value of `&shiftwidth`, instead of being fixed at 4.
 So if you're editing a csharp file and change the `shiftwidth` (even at runtime), the `g:formatdef_my_custom_cs` will change correspondingly.